 - Put the washcloth, soap, and shampoo -- everything you'll need for the bath -- close by.
 That way, you don't have to leave the room once your baby is in the tub.
 Also, lay out a diaper and clothes where you can easily reach them after the bath.

 - Fill the tub with 2 to 3 inches of water.
 The bath should be warm but not hot.
 To be sure the water is the right temperature, test it first with your elbow.
 Make sure your water heater is set to no more than 120 degrees Fahrenheit so that you can't accidentally scald your baby.

 - Wash baby's face gently with a wet washcloth.
 Use a wet cotton ball or washcloth (no soap) to clean your baby's eyes and face.
 Wipe from the inside of each eye to the outside.
 Make sure you get any dried secretions out of the nose and eyes.

 - Soap the washcloth (use a gentle, no-tears baby soap or wash) and clean your baby's body from top to bottom and front to back.
 Make sure you clean inside all of the little folds.
 Wash the diaper area last.

 - Fill a cup with water to wet baby's hair.
-Put a small amount of baby shampoo on her head.
+Put a small amount of baby shampoo on their head.
 Rub in a gentle circular motion.
-Keep your baby's head tilted back so the shampoo doesn't run into her eyes.
+Keep your baby's head tilted back so the shampoo doesn't run into their eyes.